Auzzyrocks/Attire_Uno/README.md

 This project was built for CSCI 265 at Vancouver Island University, by the following contributors:

-Austin Shouli
+Austin Shouli,
-Riley MacDonald
+Riley MacDonald,
-Brandon Cosh
+Brandon Cosh,
 Anandita Gupta

 ## License